KZ-Transport 1945 Memorial

 Here in Nammering, the 270 prisoners who had already died during the transport were burnt in a quarry and the other 524 murdered were buried in a swamp meadow (Totenwiese).
 After the liberation of Germany by the Americans, the mass grave was only discovered three weeks later.
 The Americans ordered the half-rotten corpses to be excavated and laid out in rows on the meadow of the dead.

 Then the entire population had to pass by the dead.
 Each body had its own coffin and the victims were buried in five cemeteries in the surrounding area.
 In 1958 three cemeteries were exhumed, brought to Flossenbürg and dissolved, 171 murdered people still lie in Eging and in Fürstenstein 39 dead are still buried.

-The KZ-Transport 1945 Memorial was erected about 300 meters east of the state road 2127 at the place where the transport came to a halt in 1945 for five days.
+The KZ-Transport 1945 Memorial was erected about 300 meters east of state road 2127 at the place where the transport came to a halt in 1945 for five days.
 On 24 April 2005, on the 60th anniversary of the murder of 794 prisoners, a commemoration ceremony was held at the described railway site in Nammering in the presence of survivors of the evacuation train, members of the German Bundestag, the Bavarian Landtag, the Bavarian State Government, representatives of the churches and local politics, and the population for the "greatest [...] terrible war crime in Lower Bavaria".

 At a commemoration ceremony on 19 April 2015, on the 70th anniversary of the transport, IG Metall also erected another memorial stone for the murdered trade union members of the train.
 Since then, the Arbeitskreis KZ-Transport 1945 has presented a permanent exhibition of the events of 1945 along the Danube-Ilz Biking Route.